 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
 Apply the ice continuously, as much as possible, for the first 36 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as you feel you can keep the surgical site clean, unless otherwise directed.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain, 2 or 3 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets so they may be taken every 3-4 hours as needed for pain.
-For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergicor drink alcoholl with it, or have been instructed by your doctor not to take it.
+You should begin taking pain medication as soon as you get home.
+Ibuprofen 600mgs (3 over the counter tablets) for the first 5-7 days every 6 hrs as needed for pain.
+For severe pain, you may take the prescribed narcotic as directed.
+Do not take any medications if you are allergic or drink alcohol with it or your doctor has instructed you not to take it.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.
 But, ultimately the surgical site must be kept clean.